DaveMielke/NBP/b2g/ui/doc/introduction.rst

 The Reset button is hidden within a very small, round hole on the bottom.
-If the device is turned over, front to back, the hole is at about the eight o'clock position, very close to the foot nearest to the Power switch.
+If the device is turned over, front to back, the hole is at about the eight o'clock position relative to, and very close to, the foot nearest to the Power switch.
 A thin, round object, like a pin or paperclip, is needed.

 Try to keep the object you're using as perpendicular to the bottom as you can.
 You only need to press gently.
 If it feels like you're pressing against a hard